SusanLuebke/TR-N_coding_challenge/README.md

 - Expand obstacle detection and avoidance capabilities of defunct rovers, rocks, canyons, etc.
 - Informational chatbot (to provide educational information about the rover, region, data collected, signs of microbial life, how to become involved/support, suggested names for the next rover, etc.)
     - Example: "You've encountered the Valles Marineris, a system of canyons 2,500 miles long; 3x deeper than the Grand Canyon in Arizona!
 You'll need to choose a new path."
+- Addition of Drone class with a 3D grid (plateau)
 - Input option for x, y coordinates to receive back an image of that exact location
     - Example: "You are here!"
     - Source: NASA, "Ingenuity Looks West", taken May 22, 2021